cpske/ISP/git/Using-Github.md

 ### Pushing Local Changes to a Remote (Github)

 Once you have connected a local repository with a Github repository using either Case 1 or Case 2, the information is saved in the local git configuration.
-You can "upload" your changes to Github using:
+You can "push" (send) your changes to Github using:
 ```
 cmd> git push
 ```

 ### What is My Remote?

-If you forget what is the "remote" for a local git repository, open a terminal window and change dir to the repository.
+To view the "remote" for a local git repository, open a terminal window and change directory to the repository.
 Then type:
 ```
 cmd>  git remote -v
 ```